espressomd/espresso/doc/sphinx/system_setup.rst

 CUDA
 ----

-:py:attr:`~espressomd.cuda_init.CudaInitHandle()` command can be used to choose the GPU for all subsequent GPU-computations.
+:py:meth:`~espressomd.cuda_init.CudaInitHandle()` command can be used to choose the GPU for all subsequent GPU-computations.
 Note that due to driver limitations, the GPU cannot be changed anymore after the first GPU-using command has been issued, for example ``lbfluid``.
 If you do not choose the GPU manually before that,